shenal-siri/Course-Machine-Learning/Assignment 1 - Linear Regression/README.md

 Assignment 1 - Linear Regression
 ------

 `ex1.pdf` contains a full description of the scope and methodology of this assignment.
-A summary of the key files are provided below:
+Key files are summarized as follows:

 #### 1. Linear Regression with One Variable